pramnora/java/README.md

 OneCompiler
 - https://www.onecompiler.com/java
 (**NOTE**: onecompiler, allows you to create programs/then, instantly, share these online with others...;
- by providing users with a 'unique' URL address...for other people to go and visit...; then, they can 'run/edit' that same code.)
+ by providing users with a 'unique' URL address...for other people to go and visit...; where they can 'run/edit' that same code.)